Commonjava/indy/user/hosted-repositories.md

 If you produce software that isn't always available to the public, or you have a development process that includes continuous integration and you use snapshot builds, then you need someplace to park your artifacts.
 This place needs to be accessible to other Maven-ish builds (otherwise what's the point?) and ideally, it should be easy to push artifacts up to it with minimal configuration of your build tooling.

 This is what hosted repositories were designed to handle.
 Hosted repositories normally allow build tools to use HTTP PUT to push new artifacts up into storage, and will serve them via a normal HTTP GET, just like any other type of repository.
-While there isn't a lot to distinguish one repository manager from another when it comes to hosting artifacts, it's still useful to talk about the "standard" form of hosting and the little extras that AProx provides.
+While there isn't a lot to distinguish one repository manager from another when it comes to hosting artifacts, it's still useful to talk about the "standard" form of hosting and the little extras that Indy provides.

 ### Standard Features